 Replacement signs, signs of 60 square feet or less (over-the-counter approval) are $135.

 Once the application is submitted, notice goes to the Community Planning Organizations (CPO), appropriate agencies and other interested parties.
-Those parties have 15 days in which to comment on the application.
+Those parties have a minimum of 15 days in which to comment on the application.

 Prior to final plan approval, the Design Review Committee or county staff reviews the preliminary plans and issues an initial written approval, including any changes that must be made.
 An applicant can avoid paying separate fees for the review of signs by submitting the sign proposal with the Design Review application.

 Final Plan Approval

 An applicant should submit final to-scale plans including: